-I express my gratitude to all our shareholders, employees, financial institutions, suppliers, government authorities, etc. for entrusting us with all our endeavours, and I look forward to the continued patronage that you have been extending to us.
+I express my gratitude to all our shareholders, financial institutions, employees, suppliers, government authorities, etc. for entrusting us with all our endeavours, and I look forward to the continued patronage that you have been extending to us.

 Regards,

 Shashin V. Patel Chairman & Whole Time Director